rackerlabs/support-how-to/content/account-management/new-user-workflow.md

 This article covers this workflow from both the account manager's perspective and the new user's perspective.

-If you're an account manager see the **Account manager** section.
+If you're an account manager, see the **Account manager** section.
 If you're a new user and you've received a invitation to register, see the **New user** section.

 ### Account manager

-If you're an account owner, use the following steps to create a new user for your account:
+If you're an account manager and owner, use the following steps to create a new user for your account:

 1. In the upper-right corner of the Control Panel, click **Account > User Management**.